 Guided Mode (Default)

-- Collect info — the AI asks setup questions one at a time (project path, API key, auth token, features, provider location, corner position)
+The guided mode generates a full implementation plan with codebase analysis before making any changes.
+Workflow:- Collect info: the AI asks setup questions one at a time (project path, API key, auth token, features, provider location, corner position)

-- Discovery consent — the AI asks whether to scan your codebase for integration points (document ID sources, authentication patterns, JWT wiring)
+- Discovery consent: the AI asks whether to scan your codebase for integration points (document ID sources, authentication patterns, JWT wiring)

-- Verification — if scanning is approved, the AI shows findings for you to confirm, edit, or override
+- Verification: if scanning is approved, the AI shows findings for you to confirm, edit, or override

-- Plan generation — a detailed implementation plan is generated based on your project structure and wiring data
+- Plan generation: a detailed implementation plan is generated based on your project structure and wiring data

-- Apply — after you approve the plan, the AI applies changes step by step
+- Apply: after you approve the plan, the AI applies changes step by step

-- Validation — full QA validation runs automatically after installation
+- Validation: full QA validation runs automatically after installation

 CLI-Only Mode (SKIP)

-For experienced Velt developers who want the scaffold files without full integration:
+For experienced Velt developers who want the scaffold files without full integration:- At the feature selection step, type SKIP

 - The Velt CLI runs with core-only flags